slashlos/Weather/README.md

 	owmid		open weather map location id

-which are used in the formation of a weather URL which is read, parsed and returnd as a dictionary.
-The caller in addition to the location dictionary, passes in the provider type - see Weather header for the dictionary model returned.
+which are used in the formation of a weather URL which is read, parsed and returned as a dictionary.
+The caller in addition to the location dictionary, passes in the provider type - see Weather public header for the dictionary model returned.